SRGBmods/qmk-8051/readme.md

 Currently, any keyboards using **CH555** (a variant of 8051) can use this code.
 Because all CH555 keyboards I know have same 99% hardware/software.
 With some tiny edits from my test keyboard [Reccarz kw75s](/keyboards/reccarz/kw75s), you're good to go.

+>[!CAUTION]
+> This project is **experimental**.
+> Though it works fine for my case, you might brick your keyboard.
+> I will not flash this software on my daily use keyboard.

 ## I. What works and what not